Oxygen Insider Exclusive!

 The patriarch of the Rhoden family was 40-year-old Christopher Rhoden Sr. Autopsy reports revealed he was shot nine times, and was awake at the time of the killing.

 His 38-year-old cousin, Gary Rhoden, was found dead with him in the trailer.
-The bodies of Christopher Sr.’s ex-wife, 37-year-old Dana Manley Rhoden, and the couple’s two children, 16-year-old Christopher Jr. and 19-year-old Hanna, were also found on the property in a different trailer.
+The bodies of Christopher Sr.’s ex-wife, 37-year-old Dana Manley Rhoden, and two of the couple’s children, 16-year-old Christopher Jr. and 19-year-old Hanna, were also found on the property in a different trailer.

-Hanna Rhoden was killed with her newborn daughter found not harmed, but still in bed with her, according to NBC News.
-The custody battle authorities are pointing toward as a possible motive dealt with Hanna’s older child, Sophia.
-Sophia’s father is Rhoden’s ex-boyfriend Jake Wagner, and she was in his custody the night Hanna was murdered.
+Hanna Rhoden was killed with her newborn daughter who was found unharmed, but still in bed with her, according to NBC News.
+The custody battle authorities pointed to as a motive dealt with Hanna’s older child, Sophia.
+Sophia’s father is Rhoden’s ex-boyfriend Jake Wagner, and the child was in his custody the night Hanna was murdered.

 Clarence “Frankie” Rhoden was found dead alongside Hannah Gilley (his fiancée who shared a similar first name to his sister Hanna).
 Both were 20 years old.
 The couple had a 6-month-old baby boy who was found alive between his parents.
 Frankie also had a 3-year-old son who was present and also spared from the killings.